 How Many Teeth Can You Have on One Implant?
 Complete Information

 Dental implants have revolutionised the way we replace missing teeth.
-They offer a tough and natural-looking solution.
-It can greatly improve oral health and looks.
+They offer a tough and natural-looking solution that can greatly improve oral health and appearance.
 But how many teeth can you have on one implant?
-This article will explore the factors that set the number of teeth a single implant can support.
-It will also cover the options for those considering dental implants.
+This article will explore the factors that determine the number of teeth a single implant can support, along with the best options for those considering treatment.

 What is a Dental Implant?

 A dental implant is a small titanium post that a dentist surgically inserts into the jawbone.
 It acts as a root for a replacement tooth or teeth.
+Understanding the tooth implant process from start to finish can help you feel more confident about your decision.
 Over time, the implant fuses with the bone, creating a stable base for artificial teeth.

 Can you Be Put to Sleep for Dental implants UK

-A single dental implant can support up to three artificial teeth.
-This is often achieved through a procedure known as a fixed bridge.
-In a fixed bridge, the implant is placed in the jawbone and topped with a dental crown.
+A single implant can support up to three artificial teeth — so how many teeth can one implant support depends largely on the location and bone strength.
+This is often achieved through a fixed bridge, where the implant is placed in the jawbone and topped with a dental crown.
 This crown then supports additional crowns to form a bridge, filling the gap created by multiple missing teeth.

 Can Your Mouth Reject an Implant?